TILOS-AI-Institute/MacroPlacement/Docs/OurProgress/README.md

 - **Ariane:**
 The target clock period of the shuffling experiment for Ariane133-NG45-68% shown [here](#Question3) is 4ns, which is very relaxed (See [here](#September18) for clock period sweep results).
 So we ran the same macro shuffling experiment for a tighter target clock period 1.3ns.
 The following table shows the preCTS / postPlaceOpt and postRouteOpt metrics.
 We shuffled the macros using six different seeds where seed values are 111, 222, 333, 444, 555 and 666.
-  - For the shuffled designs, the total power increase by 1.4%, the wirelength increase by 16%, and the runtime increase by 9% on average.
+  - For the shuffled designs, the total power increases by 1.4%, the wirelength increases by 16%, and the runtime increases by 9% on average.

 <table>
 <thead>